marteocosme/Public-TradeEngine-Bria/docs/02_Specs/MM_Snapshot_Schema_v1.2.md

 | 2 | current_risk_exposure |	double |	ENTRY-anchored risk amount	| All |

+#### Notes

+- current_position_lots reflects LIVE position size at snapshot time
+- current_risk_exposure is anchored to ENTRY risk
+- current_risk_exposure does NOT change during:
+  - BREAK-EVEN
+  - TRAILING
+  - SCALE_OUT

+This ensures risk consistency for reconstruction analysis.

 ### 5.3 Execution State

+These fields represent the resulting trade state AFTER a Money Management (MM) action is applied.

+They describe the resulting system state rather than the decision process itself.

 |  | Field |	Type |	Description |	Used By |
 | --- | --- | --- |	--- | --- |
 | 1 | take_profit |	double |	TP after MM action	| MANAGE / EXIT |
 | 2 | realized_pnl |	double	| Realized P/L after MM action |	SCALE_OUT / EXIT |

 #### Notes

-- These fields represent the resulting trade/account state.
-- They reflect the system AFTER MM actions have been applied.
+- These values reflect the system AFTER execution.
+- They are required for reconstructing trade outcomes.

 ### 5.4 Execution Outcome

+These fields represent the outcome of the Money Management decision process.

+They describe:
+- Whether an action was executed
+- What change occurred
+- Why an action was not executed (if applicable)

 |  | Field | Type | Description | Used By |
 |--- |------|------|-------------|--------|